 City and County of Denver Storm Sewer Improvement Project

 Improvements begin in the Union Pacific Railroad yard at 33rd St proceeding east crossing the railroad to Blake St via 33rd and then proceeding south in Blake St to 31st.
 More Information: Download Public Notification of Construction PDF; Detailed project information is always available online at: denvergov.org/33rdstreetoutfall

-- We thank you for your continued support of the neighborhood businesses in and around the construction zone.
-And we appreciate your patience and cooperation during this construction.
+- Thank you for continuing to support the neighborhood businesses in and around the construction zone.
+We appreciate your patience and cooperation during this construction.